lgoldstein/mina-sshd/README.md

 Informs about signal requests as described in [RFC 4254 - section 6.9](https://tools.ietf.org/html/rfc4254#section-6.9), break requests as described in [RFC 4335](https://tools.ietf.org/html/rfc4335) and "window-change" requests as described in [RFC 4254 - section 6.7](https://tools.ietf.org/html/rfc4254#section-6.7)
 ### `SftpEventListener`
 Provides information about major SFTP protocol events.
 The listener is registered at the `SftpSubsystemFactory`:

 ```java
 SftpSubsystemFactory factory = new SftpSubsystemFactory();
 factory.addSftpEventListener(new MySftpEventListener());
 sshd.setSubsystemFactories(Collections.<NamedFactory<Command>>singletonList(factory));
 ```

 ### `PortForwardingEventListener`
 Informs and allows tracking of port forwarding events as described in [RFC 4254 - section 7](https://tools.ietf.org/html/rfc4254#section-7) as well as the (simple) [SOCKS](https://en.wikipedia.org/wiki/SOCKS) protocol (versions 4, 5).
-In this context, one can create a `PortForwardingTracker` which can be used in a `try-with-resource` block so that the set up forwarding is automatically torn down when the tracker is `close()`-d:
+In this context, one can create a `PortForwardingTracker` that can be used in a `try-with-resource` block so that the set up forwarding is automatically torn down when the tracker is `close()`-d:

 ```java
 try (ClientSession session = client.connect(user, host, port).verify(...timeout...).getSession()) {
     session.addPasswordIdentity(password);